Man convicted of slaying Indee Police Officer Pearce in 1956 dies in prison at 84

 Earlier in the day, Nutter had stolen the vehicle from a used car parking lot in Freeport, pretending to take it out for a ride, but his real intent was to head to California with his friends and the unsuspecting girls, according to court records.

-When the stolen car flew through the streets of Independence at 75 mph, law enforcement gave chase, eventually apprehending the group, and taking them to the Buchanan County Sheriff’s Office for an investigation.
+When the stolen car flew through the streets of Independence, Iowa, at 75 mph, law enforcement gave chase, eventually apprehending the group, and taking them to the sheriff’s office for an investigation.

-He then returned with the cocked gun to the front room where the girls were being held.
-That gun — it was later discovered — had been used earlier in the day during a failed robbery at a farm earlier in the day.
+He then returned to the office where the girls were being held with a cocked gun.
+That gun had been used earlier in the day during a failed robbery at a farm earlier in the day.
+They had been scared away.

 As Nutter re-entered the sheriff’s office with the intent of freeing his companions, Officer Harold Pearce was sitting at a desk, his back facing Nutter.